Income Tax Notice

 Income Tax Section 156 Notice of Demand: Tax Has Been Assessed and is Now Due

-Last reviewed: March 2025 · Sourced from official government portals
+Last reviewed: April 2026 · Sourced from official government portals

 A Section 156 notice is the formal demand that follows an assessment order.
-It is not the assessment itself - it is the instruction to pay the tax that was determined in an earlier order (typically a 143(1) intimation, 143(3) assessment order, or a reassessment order).
+It is not the assessment itself.
+It is the instruction to pay the tax that was determined in an earlier order (typically a 143(1) intimation, 143(3) assessment order, or a reassessment order).

 Think of it this way: the assessment order is the court judgment.
 The Section 156 notice is the execution notice asking you to pay the amount in the judgment.